isovalent/ebpf-docs/docs/linux/concepts/functions.md

 | LoongArch    | [:octicons-tag-24: v6.4](https://github.com/torvalds/linux/commit/bb035ef0cc91e115faa80187ac8886a7f1914d06) |

 Architectures that are not listed do not support mixing tail calls and functions as of :octicons-tag-24: v6.15.

+### Pointers in global functions

+In [:octicons-tag-24: v5.12](https://github.com/torvalds/linux/commit/e5069b9c23b3857db986c58801bebe450cff3392) the limitation on argument types passed to global functions was widened to allow pointer arguments.

+Callers of global functions can pass pointer to the stack, map values or packet data.
+The pointer is treated as a `void *` of known size.
+The value or type info of the memory is not tracked across function boundaries.

 ### Callbacks